 Children’s storybooks can be highly effective tools for catechesis.
 Well-told stories engage the imagination and are remembered long after they are heard.
 In preschool catechesis, stories can be used to reinforce the faith theme of your preschool lesson and help the children apply Christian principles to their lives.

-Many of these storybooks can also be used to invite the children to pray.
+Many storybooks can also be used to invite children to pray.
 Here is a suggestion for how to adapt this model for use in your lesson.

 Choose a book for the lesson and review it in advance.
 As you read the book, decide how it connects with the faith theme of the lesson.
 For preschoolers, look for a single, simple idea that shows the connection to your lesson.
-Some of these storybooks will lend themselves more easily to prayer.
-For more information, see the article, Choosing Storybooks for Prayer.
+Some storybooks will lend themselves more easily to prayer.

 Next, determine how best to incorporate the story and prayer time into your lesson plan.
 Storybooks can be used effectively at several places within the lesson.
 At the beginning of the lesson, it can serve to introduce the faith theme.
 Near the end of the lesson, the story and prayer offer a time for reflection.
 The storybook and prayer might be used at a transition point within the lesson.
 Whatever you choose, be sure to allow sufficient time to establish an environment that sets this time apart as unique and different from the regular classroom routine.